sulaimonao/self_hosted_search_engine/README.md

 ./scripts/tail_telemetry.sh
 ```

+Client-side logging (frontend / Electron) is forwarded into the same telemetry store; see `docs/logging_frontend.md` for details and verification steps.

 The refresh pipeline now streams normalized documents to SQLite immediately, even
 when the embedding model is still warming up.
 Pending chunks land in the
 `pending_documents`, `pending_chunks`, and `pending_vectors_queue` tables inside